isaacnmm/pestpolicy-hugo2XX/content/posts/is-drain-cleaner-an-acid-or-base/index.md

 layout: post
 ---

-So, is drain [cleaner](https://pestpolicy.com/best-drain-cleaner/) an acid or base?
-The short and simple answer to this question is that a [drain cleaner](https://pestpolicy.com/best-drain-cleaner//) can either be [an acid or a base](https://van.physics. illinois. edu/qa/listing. php? id=491&t=acids-and-bases-in-drain-cleaner). - Regardless of the acidity or basicity of your drain cleaner, they pretty much work in the same way.
+So, is drain [cleaner](https://pestpolicy.com/best-drain-cleaner/)an acid or base?
+The short and simple answer to this question is that a [drain cleaner](https://pestpolicy.com/best-drain-cleaner//)can either be [an acid or a base](https://van.physics.illinois.edu/qa/listing.php?id=491&t=acids-and-bases-in-drain-cleaner).- Regardless of the acidity or basicity of your drain cleaner, they pretty much work in the same way.

 - However, this post shall delve deeper into this topic by trying to uncover which drain cleaners are the best, and how to choose them.
 Related: plumber's snakes.